The average person receives dozens of emails per day but open a fraction of that and engage with even fewer.

 Whether you’re a one-man show or part of a company, you have a story to tell.
 Most marketers know to weave their narrative into their marketing strategy in terms of content, but few do it well in terms of form.

 Approach the story like an author approaches writing a novel — who’s the main character, what do they value, and how the audience will interpret the message in the story.

 Use different (but still recognizable) words.
 Vary your sentence structure.
 You can even include a flowery prose.
 It might feel weird at first, but it will quickly distinguish you from your competitors.

 4. Be provocative

 There’s an important distinction between provocative and offensive.
 You want to challenge your audience and make them think — but you don’t want to offend or insult them.

 This is closely tied to #2 Be funny – it’s you can be funny while you’re challenging the assumptions of your audience, double points!

-The best and most important hack of them all is Maropost Marketing Cloud’s email marketing automation, and to learn more download Neil Patel’s Guide to Email Marketing:
+The best and most important hack of them all is Maropost for Marketing’s email marketing automation, and to learn more download Neil Patel’s Guide to Email Marketing: